-- 2 Tbsp grapeseed oil or canola oil
+- 2 Tbsp canola oil or grapeseed oil

-- 1 cup dry white wine (can sub with apple brandy or apple cider)
+- 1 cup (235 ml) dry white wine (can sub with apple brandy or apple cider)

 - 2 medium sized apples, peeled, cored, and sliced

-1 Preheat oven to 400° F. With the tip of a sharp knife, make deep little slits all over the tenderloin and insert the garlic slivers.
+1 Preheat oven to 400° F (205°C).
+With the tip of a sharp knife, make deep little slits all over the tenderloin and insert the garlic slivers.
 Season with salt, pepper and cumin.

 2 Heat the oil in a skillet on medium high heat and sear the tenderloin well on all sides (about 10 minutes).